JasontheOmnivorous/JasontheOmnivorous/README.md

 Full-stack Developer
 --------------------

-I'm a rookie in the vast landscape of coding, fueled by curiosity and a desire to create impactful, user-friendly applications.
-With a focus on full-stack JavaScript development, I'm exploring the realms of both front-end and back-end technologies to build seamless, end-to-end solutions.
+Hey there!
+I'm a 19-year-old tech enthusiast exploring the wonders of full-stack development.
+I'm all in to find seamless solutions for all kinds of business problems with tech.
+Let's code some digital awesomeness together! 🚀✨

 * 🌍  I'm based in Yangon
 * ✉️  You can contact me at [marsjason485@gmail.com](mailto:marsjason485@gmail.com)
 * 🧠  I'm learning Next.js
-* 🤝  I'm open to collaborating on JavaScript/TypeScript based projects
+* 🤝  I'm open to collaborate and experience new things.

 ### Skills